CLOSE SEARCH

 Smash and grab adjudication is a specific type of dispute resolution process within the construction industry, focused on avoiding delay for contractors in recovering payment for unpaid applications or certificates (formal payment requests submitted by contractors or contract administrators confirming amounts due to contractors).

-Unlike standard adjudication, which may determine the true value of works, smash and grab proceedings only arise where the paying party does not comply with notice rights to challenge the amount claimed by the contractor.
+Unlike standard adjudication, which may determine the true value of works, smash and grab proceedings only arise where the paying party does not comply process by challenging the amount claimed by the contractor.

 If the client (paying party) submits a valid payment notice or pay less notice within the required statutory timeframe, a smash and grab adjudication is no longer possible because the payer has met their legal obligations.
 Instead, any dispute over the amount due must be resolved through a true value adjudication or another dispute resolution process.